slfnk/vibe-guide-sma/places.md

 ## Sit Down

-The spots worth a proper sit — from chilaquiles champions to inventive Mexican kitchens and Sunday barbacoa halls.
+The locals joints worth a proper sit for a meal.
+Nothing too fancy.
+Cards typically accepted.

 ---